 Apple and Google have partnered on offering a secure and private coronavirus contact tracing implementation on iOS and Android.
-Follow along for where to find the on/off toggle for COVID-19 contact tracing on iPhone in iOS settings.
+Follow along for how to turn on/off COVID-19 contact tracing on iPhone in iOS 13 as well as iOS 14.

-Apple and Google have done a great job highlighting how contact tracing is built on privacy and security, read more about that in our full explainer and on Apple’s website.
-If you still want to change your contact tracing settings, here’s how to find it in iPhone system settings.
+Apple and Google have done a thorough job highlighting how contact tracing is built on privacy and security, read more about that in our full explainer and on Apple’s website.

 How to turn on/off COVID-19 contact tracing on iPhone